ritcheyer/lifework/exercise/README.md

 - Calorie Row
 ```

-**NOTE:** i was time-capped after kb swing in round 5 but kept going.
+**NOTES / GOALS:** i was time-capped after kb swing in round 5 but kept going.
 Was time-capped again by the end-of-class bell halfway through the round of 3.
 Ended up with a time of 31:44.
 ### 5/19

 **27-21-15-9 (30 min cap):**